patient-data-manager/pdua/patient-data-use-agreement.md

 XXXX, on behalf of PDM, Date

-[^1]: The HHS Office of Civil Rights provides further interpretive guidance regarding the use of the right of access to transmit PHI to third parties designated by the individual, including the use of an example of transferring PHI to an individual’s mobile app on a smartphone, (FAQ #2036, https://www.hhs.gov/hipaa/for-professionals/faq/2036/can-an-individual-through-the-hipaa-right/index.html), and provides further guidance that such requests may be provided on a standing basis to avoid having to repeat requests for access each time PHI is updated (FAQ #2070, https://www.hhs.gov/hipaa/for-professionals/faq/2070/may-a-covered-entity-accept-standing-requests/index.html).
+[^1]: The HHS Office for Civil Rights provides further interpretive guidance regarding the use of the right of access to transmit PHI to third parties designated by the individual, including the use of an example of transferring PHI to an individual’s mobile app on a smartphone, (FAQ #2036, https://www.hhs.gov/hipaa/for-professionals/faq/2036/can-an-individual-through-the-hipaa-right/index.html), and provides further guidance that such requests may be provided on a standing basis to avoid having to repeat requests for access each time PHI is updated (FAQ #2070, https://www.hhs.gov/hipaa/for-professionals/faq/2070/may-a-covered-entity-accept-standing-requests/index.html).

 ---
 Approved for Public Release; Distribution Unlimited.
 Case Number 18-1973. © 2019 The MITRE  Corporation.
 All rights reserved.